Kevin Yeung: Secretary for Culture, Sports and Tourism

+In November 2023, Yeung was criticized by Hong Kong legislative council members over the Kai Tak Cruise Terminal, with Starry Lee saying "‘I think you have handled the entire cruise terminal and the facilities around it quite poorly since you took office."

+In December 2023, Yeung asked the public to not overreact to the potential replacement of the Hong Kong Science Museum with a museum celebrating China's accomplishments.
+An SCMP editorial later stated "The government should avoid giving the impression that the promotion of national achievement is done at the expense of local culture."

 Cancelled events

 In September 2022, the Hong Kong Association of Athletics Affiliates, organizer of the Standard Chartered Hong Kong Marathon 2022 issued an ultimatum to the government, stating that they would have to cancel the marathon if there were no government approval by 16 September 2022.
 When the organizer received no reply from the government by that date, it canceled the event, and Yeung said he was shocked by the announcement, even though Yeung confirmed that the government had received the demand a week before the cancellation.
 Yeung claimed that the government had done its best to get the marathon approved.

 On 17 September 2022, the 2023 16th World Dragon Boat Racing Championships announced that it would move the event from Hong Kong to Thailand due to quarantine measures.
 The Oxfam Trailwalker was also cancelled after the government declined to issue a permit for the event.

 Other events that were cancelled include the Hong Kong Open badminton tournament, as well as the local leg of fencing's junior épée World Cup.
 The Hong Kong Badminton Association said that strict quarantine rules made it unviable to continue with the tournament.

+On 27 November 2024, singer Pong Nan's 20th debut anniversary concert organizer Sunchase Productions announced through Instagram that the show which scheduled next January had to be axed due to the venue booking was canceled by the West Kowloon Cultural District.